Free Your Mind and Your Addiction Will Follow

 Trying to force ourselves or others to fit in, however, pits parent against child, government against citizen, corporation against consumer, and mind against body.
 Life becomes all about control: how to get people to do what you want them to do by getting them to think it’s what they should do.
 It’s a top-down approach, from head of state to our own mental state.

-The root of violence — and addiction as a response to it — is in the very idea of having to obey authority.
+Institutionalized violence stems from the idea of having to obey authority.
 This belief system tells you to trust the experts because you can’t trust yourself.
 Domination culture capitalizes on our sense of shame by turning it from a learning tool to an instrument of subjugation.

 Who Holds the Key?